Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: DISCUSSION

 \subsubsection{Front-Back Feedback Loops Build Trust}

 Agency does not stop at providing controls (the behavioral agency).
-Even with abundant options, participants stressed the importance of connecting back-end actions to front-end outcomes to perceive tangible effects.
-When adjustments produce clear, visible changes in recommendations, such as through the Data Usage \% Indicator, participants would feel empowered, whereas opaque or delayed results may raise doubts about system legitimacy \cite{herder7feedback, amershi2014power}.
+Even with abundant options, participants stressed the importance of linking back-end actions to front-end outcomes to perceive tangible effects.
+When adjustments led to clear, visible changes in recommendations, such as through the Data Usage \% Indicator, participants would feel empowered, whereas opaque or delayed results may raise doubts about system legitimacy \cite{herder7feedback, amershi2014power}.
 Performance also mattered: poor recommendation quality could undermine engagement and hinder participants from achieving full trust or agency.
-This aligns with prior work showing that perceptions of algorithmic fairness and trust depend critically on observed outcomes \cite{wang2020factors} and that feedback loops sustain user engagement and confidence in AI systems \cite{krauth2025breaking, zhao2018explicit}.
-Trust, therefore, is not a fixed property granted by controls but an ongoing state contingent on visible cause-and-effect feedback loops and system performance.
-Our findings demonstrate that effective agency combines both doing (the ability to act) and seeing (assurance that actions yield meaningful results).
+This aligns with prior work showing that perceptions of algorithmic fairness and trust depend heavily on observed outcomes \cite{wang2020factors} and that feedback loops sustain user engagement and confidence in AI systems \cite{krauth2025breaking, zhao2018explicit}.
+Trust, therefore, is not a fixed property granted by controls but an ongoing state contingent on visible cause-and-effect feedback and system performance.
+Our findings suggest that effective agency combines both doing (the ability to act) and seeing (evidence that actions matter).
 Rather than treating control as an isolated feature, designers should integrate performance, responsiveness, and usability to support a robust sense of agency.